LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/MRIStepCoupling.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _Usage.MRIStep.MRIStepCoupling:
+.. _ARKODE.Usage.MRIStep.MRIStepCoupling:

 MRI Coupling Coefficients Data Structure
 ----------------------------------------

-MRIStep supplies several built-in MIS, MRI-GARK, and IMEX-MRI-GARK methods, see :numref:`Usage.MRIStep.MRIStepCoupling.Tables` for the current set of coupling tables and their corresponding identifiers.
-Additionally, a user may supply a custom set of slow-to-fast time scale coupling coefficients by construting a coupling table and attaching it with :c:func:`MRIStepSetCoupling()`.
+MRIStep supplies several built-in MIS, MRI-GARK, and IMEX-MRI-GARK methods, see :numref:`ARKODE.Usage.MRIStep.MRIStepCoupling.Tables` for the current set of coupling tables and their corresponding identifiers.
+Additionally, a user may supply a custom set of slow-to-fast time scale coupling coefficients by constructing a coupling table and attaching it with :c:func:`MRIStepSetCoupling()`.

-As described in :numref:`Mathematics.MRIStep`, the coupling from the slow time scale to the fast time scale is encoded by a vector of slow 'stage time' abscissae, :math:`c^S \in \mathbb{R}^{s+1}` and a set of coupling matrices :math:`\Gamma^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}` and
+As described in :numref:`ARKODE.Mathematics.MRIStep`, the coupling from the slow time scale to the fast time scale is encoded by a vector of slow 'stage time' abscissae, :math:`c^S \in \mathbb{R}^{s+1}` and a set of coupling matrices :math:`\Gamma^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}` and